Regular-singular connections on relative complex schemes: Applications to the calculation of differential Galois groups

+is usually {\it not} a closed immersion.
+But, by taking the closure of the image of the generic fibre of $\xi^*$, we obtain a closed subgroup scheme $\mm{Gal}(M)$ of $\bb{GL}(\xi^*M)$.
+(On the level of Hopf algebras, $\mm{Gal}(M)$ corresponds to the image of the algebra of $\mm{Gal}'(M)$ in that of $\bb{GL}(\xi^*M)$ \cite[4.1]{duong-hai-dos_santos18}.)
+This group scheme might be called the {\it restricted differential Galois group of $(M,\na)$}.
+See \cite{duong-hai-dos_santos18}, specially p.1017.
+Note that the construction of $\mm{Gal}(M)$ is not Tannakian, but its category of representations on {\it finite and free $R$-modules} might be identified inside $\langle M\rangle_\ot$: In the notation of ($\dagger$), instead of considering all $N$ and all subobjects, we restrict attention to those which are {\it vector bundles} and to certain {\it special} subobjects.
+In summary, and speaking loosely, $\mm{Gal}(M)$ depends more on the generic nature of $(M,\na)$ while $\mm{Gal}'(M)$ is more complicated and carries information concerning the reduction of $M$.
+It is therefore more delicate to pin down ${\rm Gal}'(M)$.
+If however $M$ is regular-singular, Corollary \ref{25.11.2019--1} may help us to compute ${\rm Gal}'(M)$.

-Provided that $M$ is regular-singular, Proposition \ref{16.01.2019--1} assures that $\langle M\rangle_\ot$ is a full subcategory of $ \g C^{\rm rs}_Y(X^*/S)$, so that the equivalence in Corollary \ref{25.11.2019--1} allows us to compute $\mm{Gal}'(M)$ with the help of $\Ga$ in the following way.
+Let us now assume that $(M,\na)$ is regular-singular.
+Proposition \ref{16.01.2019--1} assures that $\langle M\rangle_\ot$ is a {\it full subcategory} of $ \g C^{\rm rs}_Y(X^*/S)$, so that the equivalence in Corollary \ref{25.11.2019--1} allows us to compute $\mm{Gal}'(M)$ with the help of $\Ga$ in the following way.

-The category $\rep R\Ga$ is Tannakian (in the sense of \cite[Definition 1.2.5]{duong-hai18} and due to \cite[Corollary 4.5]{hai-dos_santos19}) so that $\rep R\Ga\simeq \rep R\Pi$ for a certain group scheme $\Pi$, called the Tannakian envelope of $\Ga$ \cite[Definition 4.1]{hai-dos_santos19}.
-In fact, the abstract group $\Pi(R)$ is the target of an ``universal'' arrow having the property that the natural functor deduced from $u$ is an equivalence of $R$-linear $\ot$-categories.
-Moreover, if $G$ is a group scheme and $\ph:\Ga\to G(R)$ is a morphism of abstract groups, then there exists a unique arrow of group schemes $u_\ph:\Pi\to G$ such that
+The category $\rep R\Ga$ is Tannakian (in the sense of \cite[Definition 1.2.5]{duong-hai18} and due to \cite[Corollary 4.5]{hai-dos_santos19}) so that for a certain group scheme $\Pi$, called the {\it Tannakian envelope of $\Ga$} \cite[Definition 4.1]{hai-dos_santos19}.
+In fact, the abstract group $\Pi(R)$ is the target of an ``universal'' arrow having the property that the natural functor deduced from $u$ is an {\it equivalence} of $R$-linear $\ot$-categories.
+Moreover, if $G$ is a group scheme and $\ph:\Ga\to G(R)$ is a morphism of abstract groups, then there exists a unique arrow of group schemes